 - 4 (6oz) cans tomato paste

-- 3 Tbsp.
-Worcestershire sauce
+- 3 tablespoons Worcestershire sauce

-- 2/3 c. packed brown sugar
+- 2/3 cup brown sugar packed

-- 1/4 c. salt
+- 1/4 cup salt

 - 10 cloves garlic chopped or minced

-- 3 Tbsp. dried oregano
+- 3 tablespoons oregano dried

-- 3 Tbsp. dried basil
+- 3 tablespoons basil dried

-- 2 tsp. red pepper flakes
+- 2 teaspoons red pepper flakes

 - 2 bay leaves

-- 1 1/4 c.
-Lemon juice for jars
+- 1 1/4 cups lemon juice for jars

 Fill a large pot or Dutch oven half-way with water, bring to a boil.
 Using a slotted spoon, add tomatoes one at a time until you can't fit any more (about 8-10 tomatoes).